GuySurname/quark/README.md

 - BEM
 - OOCSS
-- <s>Hungarian Notation</s> (Don't know if I'm feeling this anymore.
-It's great for code transparency, but it hurts my hands)
-- ITCSS
+- Hungarian Notation

 ## In the box:
 A reset, normalize, a devmode flag for some extra niceties (WIP), a pair-object, grid system, blocking system, a buncha mixins, a speculative CSS structure

 ## Where it is
 Realistically it's about 50% complete.
 There are more things I'd like to add to it, but for the most part it has the basic tools I require.
-I don't want to bloat it.

 ## Where I want it to be
-I'd like to get some examples setup, a library of components and plugins.
-I'd like to document it properly so that the outside user can pick it up.
+I have plans to build out a pattern library of components and objects.
+Also it needs documentation.